jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (a) starting on the first day of the 183-day period; and (b) ending on the day on which the person's consolidated loan balance was fully repaid.

+### 138A Loan interest cancelled if instalment arrangement complied with
+(1) This section applies if—
+  (a) a borrower is liable to pay loan interest under section 134; and (b) the borrower has entered into an instalment arrangement in accordance with section 154(1A) to repay an agreed amount; and
+  (c) the borrower has met all their obligations under the instalment arrangement.
+(2) The Commissioner must cancel any loan interest that is calculated and accrued from the date the instalment arrangement is entered into until the date the agreed amount is repaid in full.
+(3) If loan interest is cancelled under subsection (2),— (a) the borrower’s loan balance is decreased by the amount of the cancelled loan interest if the loan interest has been added to the borrower’s loan balance under section 135(2); and
+  (b) the borrower’s consolidated loan balance is decreased by the amount of the cancelled loan interest if the loan interest has been calculated and accrued under section 135(1) but not yet charged and added to the borrower’s loan balance.

 **Late payment interest**

 ### 139 Late payment interest charged on unpaid amount